 Kyle & Lochalsh Community Trust was established in August 2012 and is committed to instigating and delivering social, economic and environmental regeneration projects and local services

 The Highland Council transferred the ownership of the pontoons to the Trust in April 2014 as part of the Community Challenge Fund.
-Since then the Trust has been working tirelessly to manage the facility and provide improvements for the benefit of local and visiting boats as well as commercial operators.
+The Trust has been managing the facility and provide improvements for local and visiting boats as well as commercial operators.

 Some of our sponsors